 The Literary Arts MFA Program at Brown is structured to allow graduate student writers maximum possible time for creative and intellectual exploration.
 Students attend two courses per semester: a writing workshop and an elective.
 Elective courses may be selected from among the full offerings of the Brown University curriculum.
 In years past, students have taken courses in literature, history, philosophy, theater arts, modern culture and media, religious studies, and foreign languages.
 Studio fine arts courses and translation workshops are often appropriate choices – as are workshops offered on special topics or in other genres.

 In their final semester, instead of taking a workshop, graduate students work independently with a faculty advisor on thesis preparation.
-The thesis is a substantial work of electronic arts, fiction, or poetry – or may cross genre boundaries.
+The thesis may be a substantial work of fiction or poetry, but, may also be a substantial digital or cross-disciplinary project.
 It is intended to represent the student’s achievement during the two years in residency at Brown.